Pinafore/qb/README.md

 To install, prepare MySQL, and read in the Wikipedia SQL dumps execute the following:

 1. Install MySQL `sudo apt-get install mysql-server` and `sudo mysql_secure_installation`
+   1. On Mac: Install with `brew install mysql`, start with `brew services start mysql`, `mysql_secure_installation`, see https://flaviocopes.com/mysql-how-to-install/ for more information about set up.

-2. Login with something like `mysql --user=root --password=something`
+2. Login with `mysql -u root -p`, entering password in the following prompt
 3. Create a database and use it with `create database wikipedia;` and `use wikipedia;`
-4. `source enwiki-20170401-redirect.sql;` (in MySQL session)
+4. `source enwiki-20211220-redirect.sql;` (in MySQL session)
-5. `source enwiki-20170401-page.sql;` (in MySQL session)
+5. `source enwiki-20211220-page.sql;` (in MySQL session)
 6. This will take quite a long time, so wait it out...
 7. Finally run the query to fetch the redirect mapping and write it to a CSV by executing `bin/redirect.sql` with `source bin/redirect.sql`.
 The file will be located in `/var/lib/mysql/redirect.csv` which requires `sudo` access to copy
 8. The result of that query is CSV file containing a source page id, source page title, and target page title.
 This can be interpretted as the source page redirecting to the target page.
 We filter namespace=0 to keep only redirects/pages that are main pages and trash things like list/category pages

 #### Wikipedia Category Links Creation